Why Do We Need to Control Our Imaginations

 Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things. – Philippians 4:8

-Our minds are made to imagine things.
+Our minds are made to think and imagine things.
 It is using our imagination that we think of new solutions to problems and we gain new hope for our current situations.
-However, our imaginations can also lead us to sin or fall into deep despair and depression.
-We fight off those negative imaginations by working with God to imagine the good He can bring about (Romans 8:28).
+However, our negative thinking can also lead us to sin or fall into deep despair and depression.
+We fight off those vain imaginations by working with God to imagine the good He can bring about (Romans 8:28).

 3. Find Out What Is Encouraging Your Negative Imaginations

 I used to have violent nightmares.
 They would wake me up with a start and my heart would be pounding.
 I feel God showed me that I needed to stop watching violent movies.
 By cutting those out, I virtually stopped all my nightmares.

 There were times that I would still fantasize negative things happening, and in them I would beat, maim, or kill the person doing evil.
 When I caught myself imagining these things, I would change my thinking to something else.
 However, the fact that I kept reverting to these negative imaginations was revealing something in me that allowed those thoughts to take root.